nasa-jpl/autoRIFT/README.md

 ## 4. Instructions

-* When the grid is provided in geographic coordinates, it is recommended to run the "geogrid" module first before running "autorift".
-In other words, the outputs from "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname) will serve as the inputs for running "autorift" or will be required to generate the final motion velocity maps.
+* When the grid is provided in geographic coordinates, it is recommended to run the "geogrid" module (https://github.com/leiyangleon/geogrid) first before running "autorift".
+In other words, the outputs from "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname") will serve as the inputs for running "autorift" or will be required to generate the final motion velocity maps.

 For quick use:
 * Refer to the file "testAutorift.py" for the usage of the module and modify it for your own purpose
-* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py" (a.k.a winlocname, winoffname, winro2vxname, winro2vyname).
+* Input files include the master image (required), slave image (required), and the four outputs from running "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname").

 _Note: if the four outputs from running the "geogrid" module are not provided, a regular grid will be assigned_